tmds/dotnet-devops/README.md

 That's it.

-Now click the _Run_, and watch the pipeline in action.
+Now click _Run_, and watch the pipeline in action.